 ForestrySA is governed through the Charter of the South Australian Forestry Corporation.
-The Corporate Overview outlines the Corporation's mission, roles and values.
-Further information about the Corporate Overview and Charter can be found online at https://www.forestrysa.com.au/About-Us/CorporateOverviewandCharter.
+The Strategic Plan outlines the Corporations strategic purpose and pillars.

+Further information about the Strategic Plan and Charter can be found online at forestrysa.com.au/about-us/corporate-overview-strategic-plan-charter.

-ForestrySA works within the objectives of the Strategic Plan (2015-20).
-The implementation of this plan facilitates a number of strategies that have been identified.
+ForestrySA works within the objectives of the Strategic Plan.
+The implementation of this plan facilitates several strategies that have been identified.
 ForestrySA is committed to achieving high standards of management through the Forest Management System (FMS), an integrated system relating to quality, environment, and sustainable forestry practices.
-ForestrySA also maintains certification to the Australian Forestry Standard (AS 4708).
+ForestrySA also maintains certification to the Responsible Wood Standard (RW 1-21-04).

 On ground management and decisions are guided by both Commonwealth and State legislation, including the Forestry Act 1950 and Forestry Regulations 2005, National Parks and Wildlife Act 1972, Environment Protection and Biodiversity Conservation Act 1999 (AUS), Native Vegetation Act 1991, Aboriginal Heritage Act 1988 and the Natural Resources Management Act 2004.
-Further legislation is referenced in Appendix 3.
+Further legislation is referenced in Appendix 2.